 The Schengen States: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 In some countries, Finnish citizens are required to present both a passport and a visa.
-You can ask about the matter from the mission of your country of destination nearest to you.
+You can ask about it from the authorities of the country of destination, for example from the country’s mission nearest to you.

 As a Finnish citizen, you can use your passport as a travel document to all countries.
 The passport serves as proof of your identity, too.